 Slav Defense: The Three Pawns vs Piece variation

 This is a forced variation that can occur in the Slav in which white ends up with an extra piece, but black keeps three pawns in return.
 The variation is quite fun and it was very popular back then.
 Nowadays is seen less often; nevertheless, it continues to be a playable choice as demonstrated in this game by Francisco Vallejo Pons just a couple of years ago.

-This line was employed by Morozevich against Garry Kasparov and other strong players, so it is only fair to call it this way.
+Morozevich employed this line against Garry Kasparov and other strong players, so it is only fair to call it this way.
 It is certainly one of Black’s main options against 6.Ne5 and creates enough counter chances as seen in the following game:

-We hope you have enjoyed reading this article and that now you know just a little more of this fantastic defense against 1.d4
+We hope you have enjoyed reading this article and that now you know just a little more about this fantastic defense against 1.d4